ga4gh/vrs/docs/source/conventions/normalization.rst

 1. The first of the adjoined sequences MUST have a forward orientation (location defined by `end`).
 2. The adjoined sequence accessions are equal or in ascending lexicographical order.
 3. The defined adjoined sequence coordinates are in ascending numerical order.

+When adjacencies are used in the context of a :ref:`DerivativeMolecule`, the traversal direction is definitional and must be specified using a :ref:`TraversalBlock`.